open-telemetry/opentelemetry-js-contrib/metapackages/auto-configuration-propagators/README.md

 ## About

-This module provides a way to get a propagator based on the [OTEL_PROPAGATORS environment variable](env-var-url).
+This module provides a way to get a propagator based on the [OTEL_PROPAGATORS environment variable][env-var-url].

 ## Installation